zkMIPS/zkm-project-template/README.md

     ├── build.rs
     └── src
        ├── lib.rs
-       ├── local    //Generate the proof locally using the libsnark library ├── network  //Generate the proof using ZKM Proof Network.
+       ├── local    //Generate the proof locally using the libsnark library.
+       ├── network  //Generate the proof using ZKM Proof Network.
        ├── proto
        │   └── stage.proto